📅 Post Updated: February 14, 2026

 What Needs Work:

-- ❌ 30% failure rate on complex tasks is too high
+- ❌ 20% failure rate on complex tasks (improved from 30%, but still too high)

 Use Comet NOW if you’re: